edmundhung/conform/docs/tutorial.md

 # Tutorial

-In this tutoiral, we will show you how to enhance a contact form with Conform.
+In this tutorial, we will show you how to enhance a contact form with Conform.

 <!-- aside -->